What is live-in care?

 At Elder, we supply high-quality live-in carers for your elderly loved ones in and around Arundel, giving you complete peace of mind that your parent, relative or partner is being looked after in the best way possible.

-Elder gives you access professional caregivers who provide 24/7 home care assistance for the elderly in their own homes, or in your home if your relative has moved in with you.
+Elder gives you access to professional caregivers who provide 24/7 home care assistance for the elderly in their own homes, or in your home if your relative has moved in with you.

 Live-in care is a practical alternative to residential care and avoids the stress and upheaval that a move to the unfamiliar surroundings of a care home can cause.